 The number of people using camera traps to study wildlife is increasing tremendously.
-During my PhD I developed some camera trapping methodology, which led to my current position as a postdoctoral research fellow at the Swedish University of Agricultural Sciences in Umeå (SLU; www.slu.se).
-My work consists of two main projects: Scandcam and Beyond Moose.
+During my PhD I developed some camera trapping methodology, which led to a position as a postdoctoral research fellow at the Swedish University of Agricultural Sciences in Umeå (SLU; www.slu.se).
+My postdoctoral work consisted of two main projects: Scandcam and Beyond Moose.
 In my current position as researcher, I continue working in these projects, along side other projects.

 Scandcam is a collaboration between SLU and the Norwegian Institute for Nature Research (www.nina.no).
 The aim of the project is to further develop methodology to study mammal communities using camera traps.
 We do this by utilising data from a camera trapping grid that was deployed to study lynx family groups in Southern Norway and by deploying camera traps to study specific questions.

 At the moment, I am working on the lynx detections in the Norwegian dataset.
 Our aim is to understand which factors determine the probability that a lynx is using specific parts of the landscape and how that influences the probability that a lynx is caught on camera.
 Hopefully, this will give us a better understanding of the factors that determine detection of animals by camera traps.
 We do this by using GPS track data of lynx from the same area in combination with different landscape variables.

 In the end, we hope to use the information gained from the Scandcam project for the set-up of a camera-trapping network in Norway and Sweden to monitor the changing mammal communities.